bio-miga/miga/manual/part2/clustering.md

 MiGA generates a clustering-based indexing of databases using ANI distances (for clade projects) or AAI distances (for all other projects).
-This indexing enables quickly searching databases with query genomes.
+This indexing enables quick searching of databases with query genomes.

 ## General algorithm